-On September 16 I conducted a thirty-minute interview on the subject of “Facilitating Breakthrough on Equality” with Trevor Manuel.
-Trevor is a renowned South African politician who served for twenty years as a minister in the cabinets of President Nelson Mandela and his successors.
+On September 16, 2021, I conducted I conducted an online interview with Trevor Manuel.
+Mr. Manuel is a South African politician who served for twenty years as a minister in the cabinets of President Nelson Mandela and his successors.
 As an activist during the struggle against Apartheid he worked for political equality, and as Minister of Finance and then Minister in the Presidency for the National Planning Commission he worked for economic and social equality.
 He has also been a leading player in international negotiations for North-South equality, including in the World Bank, the IMF, the G20, the Task Force on Global Public Goods, and the Commission on the New Climate Economy.

-Trevor started off by describing the work of the multi-stakeholder Mont Fleur team which he and I were part of in 1991-92, during the transition from Apartheid to democracy (before the first democratic elections in 1994 that brought the Mandela government to power).
-This team constructed and employed a set of multiple scenarios of possible futures for South Africa to contribute to the transition, and Trevor highlighted the importance of openness and learning in such processes (emphasis added by me):
+Mr. Manuel started off by describing the work of the multi-stakeholder Mont Fleur team which he and I were part of in 1991-92, during the transition from Apartheid to democracy (before the first democratic elections in 1994 that brought the Mandela government to power).
+This team constructed and employed a set of multiple scenarios of possible futures for South Africa to contribute to the transition, and he highlighted the importance of openness and learning in such processes:

 I think that the Mont Fleur project was actually exceedingly important and we couldn’t have chosen a more appropriate time.
 I don’t think that it would be entirely accurate to see us as the catalysts for democracy in South Africa, but it happened at a particular time and I think the time was important for more reasons than only the stage of political transition.